Written by: Tanya Wigmore

 Deleting your product pages so people don’t come across old products is an even bigger mistake for some websites.
 If no redirects are put in place, people who have clicked on an old link to this page from another site or who find them in the search results are going to get your 404 page!
 Page not found! 😱 They’ll hit the back button and return from whence they came before you can show them a related product.
 You need to rethink your discontinued product strategy.

 One of the big blockers of online purchases is the “I just need to see it in person” objection.
 People want to know what the product really looks like, feels like, how big it is, etc. before they order.
+When you're dealing with ecommerce marketing you need to give MORE information to help build trust in the purchase.

 Nobody wants to receive their order and realize that the images may have been a touch misleading.
 Like these guys 👇🤦♀️.